Brazil's Raizen to buy Louis Dreyfus sugar and ethanol unit Biosev

 ($1 = 5.3704 reais)

-Reporting by Roberto Samora and Marcelo Teixeira; Additional reporting by Gus Trompiz, in Paris; Editing by Andrew Cawthorne, Chizu Nomiyama and Jan Harvey
+Reporting by Roberto Samora and Marcelo Teixeira; Additional reporting Gus Trompiz, in Paris, and Tatiana Bautzer, in Sao Paulo; Editing by Jan Harvey and Lisa Shumaker

 Our Standards: The Thomson Reuters Trust Principles.